 One of the more convincing reasons for NOT using a monolift on bench press is if you’re a competitive powerlifter.
 This is because you want to train bench like you would in competition.
 And there aren’t any powerlifting federations that use monolifts for benching.

 Another good case against the monolift for bench press is if you’re doing a max or near max weight.
 Generally, you shouldn’t use such heavy weights without an actual human spotter.
 And if you do have a spotter, the monolift might interfere with them.

 Possible X-3 Monolift Modifications

-There are a couple different modifications you may or may not want to do, depending on your equipment and preferences.
-The vast majority of people reading this won't need or want to make either of these modification.
-But there's probably a few out there who will find this useful.
+There are a couple of different modifications you may or may not want to do, depending on your equipment and preferences.
+The vast majority of people reading this won’t need or want to make either of these modifications.
+But there are probably a few out there who will find this useful.

 Removing the “Stop Bolt”

 NOTE: I mentioned this above in the section about squatting.
-However, I wanted to included in it's own section since I know some people will skip over that part.
+However, I wanted to include it in its own section since I know some people will skip over that part.

 The stop bolt is the smaller bolt on the bracket, located right above the main hook bolt.
 The purpose of this bolt is to create a hard stop point that lets you get into a tight position for squats because the bar is in a fixed stable position.